jxxcarlson/blockParser/README.md

 **NOTE.** This project is an experiment, and in a great state of flux, so it is not a good idea to rely on it for anything at the moment.
 Also, there is a good deal of cruft that needs to be removed.
-I wil do this shortly.
+I will do this shortly.